-Adoptive T cell therapy is a type of immunotherapy with the ability to target cancer cells through inherent mechanisms of the immune system.
-The method works by infusing tumor-specific cytotoxic T cells into patients which will recognize, target and attack tumor cells.
+Adoptive T cell therapy is a type of immunotherapy that has the ability to target cancer cells through inherent mechanisms of the immune system.
+The method works by infusing tumor-specific cytotoxic T cells into patients that will recognize, target, and attack tumor cells.

 Adoptive T cell therapy methodologies include:

 - Expanding one particular T cell or clone.

 - Utilizing engineered T cells that have been designed to target and attack tumors.

 Adoptive T cell therapies range from the broad T cell recognition capacities of tumor infiltrating lymphocytes to a specific antigen response that is achieved through the use of engineered chimeric antigen receptor (CAR) T cells.
 The active immunization tha tis produced through developing cancer vaccines is also being trialed through the evaluation of adoptive T cell therapy.